 We may not be able to physically slow downtime for you, but we can at least offer some guidance to help you find moments of relief amid the chaos.
 The first step toward having a happier (and more productive) day is to create a morning routine—it sets the tone for the entire day.

-The best time to start is at golden hour, before 7 a.m. when everything is still and quiet.
+The best time to start is at the golden hour, before 7 a.m. when everything is still and quiet.
 Here, you can realistically seek a moment of clarity before you're pulled back into the inbox vortex.
 If being an early riser doesn't come naturally to you, then don't put too much stress on yourself.
 Just start small—even 10 minutes earlier will help.

-"Each morning I start the day off with mindfulness," Thomas says.
-"I rise up around 5:45 a.m., sit on my soft carpet and Samaya meditation cushion. … I do some light movement and take a few minutes to meditate. … Sometimes when I am slow moving I will do a 'beditation,' where I lie on the bed after it's made and check in with my body and breath.
-I sit back down on the edge of my bed, and I say a mantra out loud, right now it's this one:
+"Each morning I start the day off with mindfulness," Thomas told MyDomaine.
+"I rise up around 5:45 a.m., sit on my soft carpet and Samaya meditation cushion.
+I do some light movement and take a few minutes to meditate.
+Sometimes when I am slow moving I will do a 'beditation,' where I lie on the bed after it's made and check in with my body and breath.
+I sit back down on the edge of my bed, and I say a mantra out loud.
+Right now it's this one:

-I create my own reality, today and every day
+I create my own reality, today and every day.

-I define my own success and my own limits
+I define my own success and my own limits.

 I am thankful for this day and this life."

 If you've been feeling frantic and unorganized lately, then it might be time to take a few moments each morning to set your intentions for the day.
 This vital first step helps Danielle DuBoise, co-founder of the meal program Sakara Life, to achieve focus and clarity.